five young women in matching orange tshirts sitting on a wall above the city of Siena smiling at the camera

 Brazil

-Judi Davis, Exceptional Education
+Judi Harris, Exceptional Education

 Chris Shively, Elementary Education